bennyzen/nuxt-mastra-starter-kit/README.md

 └── AGENTS.md           # Agent development guidelines
 ```

-## Deployment

-Deploy to [Vercel](https://vercel.com/) using the default Nuxt configuration.
-Ensure your OpenRouter API key is configured as an environment variable in your deployment platform.

 ## Contributing

 Contributions welcome!
 Please refer to [AGENTS.md](AGENTS.md) for detailed guidance on working with agents and MCP integration in this repository.